miftah-ahmad-choiri/miftah-ahmad-choiri.github.io/_docs/14-sensitive-data-protection.md

 | Transformation Rule | Replace      |
 | String value     | `[redacted]`   |

-Click **Check my progress** to verify the objective.

-#### Create DLP inspection templates

 ---

 ### Task 3.
 Configure a job trigger to run DLP inspection

 For this task, you configure a job trigger to run the Cloud Data Loss Prevention API.
-A few sample files have been provided for you in the Cloud Storage Bucket named `input bucket`.
+A few sample files have been provided for you in the Cloud Storage Bucket named `qwiklabs-gcp-03-0d4c7521e6fa-input`.

 Create a DLP inspection job trigger named `dlp_job` (in **Global (any region)**).